wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 Now let's cover the implementation.

-[Cryptopals Set 7](https://cryptopals.com/sets/7) calls Wang's attack "as difficult as anything we've done [across the first 7 sets of challenges]".
-I would not disagree.[^1] It's a tricky challenge, but if we take the right approach we can get it to read clearly and run fast.
+[Cryptopals Set 7](https://cryptopals.com/sets/7) calls Wang's attack "as difficult" as anything in those first 7 sets of challenges.
+I would not disagree.[^1] It's a tricky challenge, but if we take the right approach we can get the attack code to read clearly and run fast.
 The end result is a script that continuously generates MD4 collisions at a rate of several per minute.

 [^1]: Although an honorable mention goes to challenge 48, which covers Bleichenbacher's attack on RSA with PKCS 1.5.
 I'd rate Wang's attack as more difficult overall, but the two attacks do require comparably psychotic levels of attention to detail.